spectrocloud/librarium/packages/docs/content/04-clusters.md

 * To create an AAD Application from the Azure portal, follow the [Create a new AAD Application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-an-azure-active-directory-application) link.
 With this, the ClientID and TenantID are created and can be noted down.
 * On creating the application, a minimum required [ContributorRole](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#contributor) needs to be assigned.
 To assign any kind of role, the user must have a minimum role of [UserAccessAdministrator](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles#user-access-administrator).
 The role can be assigned by following the [Assign Role To Application](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#assign-a-role-to-the-application) link.
 * To create the client secret, [Create an Application Secret](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#create-a-new-application-secret).
-Store the Client Secret safely as it will not be available in plain text later.
+Store the Client Secret safely as it will not be available in plaintext later.

 ## Creating an Azure Cluster

 The following steps need to be performed to provision a new VMware cluster:-

-* Provide the basic cluster information like name, description and tags.
+* Provide the basic cluster information like name, description, and tags.
 * Select a cluster profile created for the Azure environment.
 The profile definition will be used as the cluster construction template.
 * Review and override pack parameters as desired.
 By default, parameters for all packs are set with values defined in the cluster profile.
-* Provide Azure Cloud account and placement information.
+* Provide the Azure Cloud account and placement information.
     * Cloud Account - Select the desired cloud account.
 Azure cloud accounts with credentials need to be pre-configured in project settings.
     * Subscription - Select the subscription which is to be used to access Azure Services.
     * Region - Select a region in Azure in which the cluster should be deployed.
     * Resource Group - Select the resource group in which the cluster should be deployed.
     * SSH Key - Public key to configure remote SSH access to the nodes.
-* Configure master and worker node pools.
-A master and a worker node pool is configured by default.
+* Configure the master and worker node pools.
+A master and a worker node pool are configured by default.
     * Name - A descriptive name for the node pool.
     * Size - Number of nodes to be provisioned for the node pool.
-For the master pool, this number can be 1, 3 or 5.
+For the master pool, this number can be 1, 3, or 5.
     * Allow worker capability (master pool) - To allow workloads to be provisioned on master nodes.
     * Instance Type - Select the Azure instance type to be used for all the nodes in the pool.
     * Managed Disk - Select the managed disk type to be used.
     * Disk Size - Storage disk size in GB to be attached to the node.
     * Availability Zones - Choose one or more availability zones.
-Spectro Cloud provides fault tolerance to guard against failures like hardware failures, network failures etc. by provisioning nodes across availability zones if multiple zones are selected.
+Spectro Cloud provides fault tolerance to guard against failures like hardware failures, network failures, etc. by provisioning nodes across availability zones if multiple zones are selected.
 Zones are supported only for worker pools.

 * Review the settings and deploy the cluster.
 Provisioning status with details of ongoing provisioning tasks is available to track progress.

 <InfoBox>
 New worker pools may be added if its desired to customize certain worker nodes to run specialized workloads.
-As an example, the default worker pool may be configured with the ‘Standard_D2_v2’ instance types for general purpose workloads and another worker pool with instance type ‘Standard_NC12s_v3’ can be configured to run GPU workloads.
+As an example, the default worker pool may be configured with the ‘Standard_D2_v2’ instance types for general-purpose workloads and another worker pool with instance type ‘Standard_NC12s_v3’ can be configured to run GPU workloads.
 </InfoBox>

 ## Scaling an Azure cluster

 Scaling a cluster up or down involves changing the size of node pools.
 The following steps need to be performed to scale up/down an Azure cluster.

-* Access the ‘nodes’ view for the cluster.
+* Access the ‘Nodes’ view of the cluster.
 * For the desired node pool, change the size directly from the nodes panel or by editing node pool settings.
-* After the node pool configuration is updated, the scale up/down operation is initiated in a few minutes.
+* After the node pool configuration is updated, the scale-up/down operation is initiated in a few minutes.
-* Provisioning status is updated with ongoing progress of the scale operation.
+* Provisioning status is updated with the ongoing progress of the scale operation.

 <InfoBox>
 The master node pool may be scaled from 1 to 3 or 3 to 5 nodes.
 Scale down operation is not supported for master nodes.